An Efficient Learning-Based Solver for Two-Stage DC Optimal Power Flow with Feasibility Guarantees: Experimental results

 \subsection{Application \Romannum{1}: Risk-Limiting Dispatch}

-The results of using different methods to solve the risk-limiting dispatch problem in \eqref{saa-origModel} on the 118-bus system are provided in Table~\ref{tab:applicationI-results}.
-The average total costs of different methods are represented as the ratio compared to the average total cost obtained by applying CVXPY solver.
-From Table~\ref{tab:applicationI-results}, we can see that our learning method is faster than applying CVXPY solver by 4 orders of manitude while the difference in average total cost is less than $0.8\%$.
-In comparison, using the affine policy reduces the average running time by half, however, it also performs $50\%$ worse.
-This is because the affine policy has bad generalization when applied to never-seen instances of load forecasts.
+{The results of using different methods to solve the risk-limiting dispatch problem in \eqref{saa-origModel} on the 118-bus system and the 2000-bus system are provided in Table~\ref{tab:applicationI-results} and Table~\ref{tab:applicationI-results-2000}, respectively.} The average total costs of different methods are compared against the cost values produced by CVXPY. {In both cases, our learning method is faster than applying CVXPY solver by 6 orders of magnitude while the difference in average total cost is less than $2\%$.
+In comparison, using the affine policy reduces the average running time by half, however, it also performs $20\%$ to $100\%$ worse.
+This is because the affine policy has bad generalization when applied to never-seen instances of load forecasts, and tend to resort to load shedding in the second stage, leading to high costs.}